oblivia-simplex/Narrativity/1_moriarty.md

 Her intense desire for orgasm clings to her like his red silk robe.
 When she runs she knows he will go where she goes.
 She has tricked him but at too great a cost.
 She sees this as a job.
 He sees it as rescue and sex.
-But she can\'t be saved from the danger of being false.
-She can\'t be had.
+But she can't be saved from the danger of being false.
+She can't be had.
 The hopelessness skews their perception.
 Heightens their senses.

 The artist likes to see the woman go too far.
 The woman likes it too.